-Mortgage Lenders, Brokers, Loan Correspondents, Loan Originators and Mortgage Consumer Discount Companies
+Mortgage Lenders, Brokers, Loan Correspondents, Mortgage Servicers, Loan Originators and Mortgage Consumer Discount Companies

 Mortgage lenders directly or indirectly originate and close mortgage loans with their own funds in the primary market for consideration.